9.1.2.1.2 – Example: Same Sex Marriage

 5. State a "real world" conclusion.

-There is evidence, in this population of students, that there is a difference between the proportion of women and men who think that same sex marriage should be legal.
+There is convincing evidence, in this population of students, that there is a difference between the proportion of women and men who think that same sex marriage should be legal.